-The public registry provides trustable information such as attestations of RID ownership and HDA registration.
-Optionally, pointers to the repositories for the HDA and RAA implicit in the RID can be included (e.g. for HDA and RAA HHIT | HI used in attestation signing operations).
+The public registry provides trustable information such as attestations of RID ownership and registration with the HDA (Hierarchical HIT Domain Authority).
+Optionally, pointers to the repositories for the HDA and RAA (Registered Assigning Authority)implicit in the RID can be included (e.g., for HDA and RAA HHIT | HI used in attestation signing operations).
 This public information will be principally used by Observers of Broadcast RID messages.
-Data on UAS that only use Network RID, is only available via an Observer's Net-RID DP that would tend to provide all public registry information directly.
-The Observer can visually "see" these UAS, but they are silent to the Observer; the Net-RID DP is the only source of information based on a query for an airspace volume.
+Data on UAS that only use Network RID, is available via an Observer's Net-RID DP that would tend to directly provide all public registry information.
+The Observer may visually "see" these Net-RID UAS, but they may be silent to the Observer.
+The Net-RID DP is the only source of information based on a query for an airspace volume.

 5.1.2.
-Proposed Approach
+DNS as the Public DRIP Identifier Registry